The Messiah (2007 film): Series

 The movie has been adapted into a television series and shown on Iranian TV.
 Variety stated that "With over 1,000 actors and extras, it is one of the largest film productions ever attempted in Iran.
 The longer version of the film is airing as 20 45-minute episodes after a theatrical version is released here."
-The series is being dubbed in many languages including Arabic for showing on Arab television stations.
+The series is being dubbed in many languages, including Arabic for showing on Arab television stations.

 A showing of the series based on the film by two Lebanese television stations Al-Manar and National Broadcasting Network during the Holy month of Ramadan was suspended after the broadcast of one initial episode, as the Christian religious authorities in the country demanded broadcasts to be suspended because many portrayals in the film contradict with traditional Christian church beliefs about Jesus.
 These were scheduled broadcasts in a series adapted to television and dubbed into Arabic and shown on many Arab television stations during Ramadan.

+Crucifixion

-The film portrays Jesus as a prophet and not as the Son of God and claims he was not crucified and that someone else was crucified in his place.
+The film portrays Jesus as a prophet, not as a son of God, and claims that someone else was crucified in his place.
 Talebzadeh's biopic shows Judas Iscariot being crucified instead of Jesus.

-Many Christians believe Jesus is the Son of God and thus part of the Holy Trinity and that he died by crucifixion to accomplish humanity's salvation before resurrecting and ascending to heaven.
+In contrast, the majority of Christians believe Jesus is the Son of God (himself being divine and part of the Godhead) and thus part of the Holy Trinity, and that he died by crucifixion to accomplish humanity's salvation before resurrecting and ascending to heaven.